 Manual Testers: The Captains in Software Testing World

 Manual testers are the real captains in the Software testing world.
 These professionals do not just bring in their testing skills, but also years of experience in the domain.
 Just like Captain America, the manual testers may not feel necessary or worthy to use automated software testing due to the existing technical complexity.
 However, Thor’s hammer worked wonders in the mighty hands of Captain America.
 Likewise, manual testers are capable of harnessing the power of software automation testing tools and use it effectively in their craft.

 Future of Automation

-An automated software testing platform helps businesses accelerate their QA process and save effort/hard-dollars.
+An automated software testing platform helps businesses accelerate their QA process and save both time and effort.
 However, if script development and maintenance itself is a complicated effort, benefits are hardly realized.
 Organizations cannot sustain a self-serving automation model for too long (where automation ROI is questionable).
-Automation platforms should evolve to be a much simpler and more reliable tool in the hands of manual testers to ultimately achieve continuous delivery.
-As businesses find true value in continuous test automation platforms with a simple usability and user interface, it is only a matter of time where the manual and automation worlds will converge.
+Automation platforms need to be much simpler and reliable for manual testers to ultimately achieve continuous delivery.

 An Opportunity for Manual Testers

-As subject matter experts, manual testers can supplement their testing effort with help from automated platforms.
-In addition, manual testers will play a crucial role in providing concrete inputs, suggestions, feedback, and recommend changes to automation.
+As subject matter experts, manual testers can supplement their testing effort with the help of automated platforms.
+Humans are more suitable in performing emotionally-driven tasks that require creativity.
+There can be a perfect combination of manual and automation where manual handling the exploratory testing and automation handling the regression.
+In addition, manual testers can play a crucial role in providing concrete inputs, suggestions, feedback, and recommend changes to automation.
 As test automation becomes mainstream, manual testers will only become more efficient in their efforts and keep achieving productivity in their craft!